zhenweishi/MISA/README.md

 | :---------------------------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------------------------------: |
 | [![](https://travis-ci.org/modelhub-ai/modelhub-engine.svg?branch=master)](https://travis-ci.org/modelhub-ai/modelhub-engine) | [![Coverage Status](https://coveralls.io/repos/github/modelhub-ai/modelhub-engine/badge.svg?branch=master&service=github)](https://coveralls.io/github/modelhub-ai/modelhub-engine?branch=master) | [![Documentation Status](https://readthedocs.org/projects/modelhub/badge/?version=latest)](https://modelhub.readthedocs.io/en/latest/?badge=latest) |

-### Welcome to Medical Image Subregion Analysis Toolkit (MISA) package.
+### Welcome to Medical Image Subregion Analysis Toolkit (MISAToolkit) package.

-MISA is a Python package, which aims for tumor subregion and surrounding microenvironment analysis in cancer domain by medical imaging data, such as CT, PET, MRI and US.
-Note that, MISA is not only developed for 3D medical data, but also for 2D medical data (e.g., US or single 2D slice).
+MISAToolkit is a Python package, which aims for tumor subregion and surrounding microenvironment analysis in cancer domain by medical imaging data, such as CT, PET, MRI and US.
+Note that, MISAToolkit is not only developed for 3D medical data, but also for 2D medical data (e.g., US or single 2D slice).

-MISA is designed and developed by Zhenwei Shi, Zhihe Zhao and other AI/CS scientists from Media Lab.
+MISAToolkit is designed and developed by Zhenwei Shi, Zhihe Zhao and other AI/CS scientists from Media Lab.
 Also, the work is supported and guided by well-known radiologists MD Zaiyi Liu and MD Changhong Liang from the radiolgoy department of Guangdong Provincial People's Hospital.

-The workflow of MISA includes five major functionalities:
+The workflow of MISAToolkit includes five major functionalities:
 - Data pre-processing
 - Subregion pre-segmentation
 - Clustering in population-level